bajabob/CSCE-315-Project-3/README.md

 There are three important elements of the project: LogicBase, Circuit, and CircuitTree.
 The following sections discuss our design process of these elements.

 #### LogicBase
 This class simulates the Logic Gates that are used in the Circuits.
 All gates are wrapped up into this class for simplification in the Circuit class.
-Each gate is distiguished by a String: GATE_AND, GATE_OR, GATE_NOT, and GATE_NONE.
+Each gate is distinguished by a String: GATE_AND, GATE_OR, GATE_NOT, and GATE_NONE.
 There can be either one or two inputs (depending on gate), one output, and a Color that is kept so the user can distinguish the origins of the gate.
 This class also contains an evaluation function which will produce the correct output given all of the inputs for a gate.

 #### Circuit
 This class is designed using a stack as the container of Logic Gates.
 It took a good amount of care to make sure that every Logic Gate was accessed in the correct order.
 There are counters for each type of gate that a Circuit contains because this is where the Fitness is determined.
 A Circuit's Fitness depends on correctness, number of NOT gates, and the number of AND and OR gates.
 The NOT gate lead to a much higher Fitness score than other gates because it's ideal to have very few of these gates.
 There are also useful functions such as Trim, Splice, Load, Save, Evaluate, and ShuffleInputs.
 The Trim function will traverse the Circuit and determine what gates aren't useful so it can eliminate them.
 The Splice function splices the top half of one Circuit and the bottom half of another into a child Circuit without altering the two parent Circuits.
 The Load and Save function will write and read a Circuit from file.
 Evaluate will call LogicBase's evaluate function for every gate to find the output of the entire Circuit.
 Finally, the ShuffleInputs randomly generates valid inputs for every Logic Gate.